Trump's tariffs set to dominate final day of NAFTA talks

-MEXICO CITY (Reuters) - Ministers from the United States, Canada and Mexico meet on Monday to wrap up the latest round of NAFTA talks under the shadow of U.S. President Donald Trump’s proposed steep tariffs on steel and aluminum imports.
+MEXICO CITY, March 5 (Reuters) - Ministers from the United States, Canada and Mexico meet on Monday to wrap up the latest round of NAFTA talks under the shadow of U.S. President Donald Trump’s proposed steep tariffs on steel and aluminum imports.

 Trump is expected to finalize the tariffs - 25 percent on steel and 10 percent on aluminum - later in the week, posing a tough challenge for U.S. Trade Representative Robert Lighthizer, Canada’s Foreign Minister Chrystia Freeland and Mexican Economy Minister Ildefonso Guajardo.

-“We have large trade deficits with Mexico and Canada.
-NAFTA, which is under renegotiation right now, has been a bad deal for U.S.A.
-Massive relocation of companies & jobs.
-Tariffs on Steel and Aluminum will only come off if new & fair NAFTA agreement is signed,” Trump, a Republican, said in a tweet on Monday.

-“Also, Canada must treat our farmers much better.
-Highly restrictive.
-Mexico must do much more on stopping drugs from pouring into the U.S. They have not done what needs to be done.
-Millions of people addicted and dying,” he wrote in an early morning post.

-The Mexican and Canadian ministers are likely to press Trump’s trade envoy for more details on how their countries could be excluded from the blanket tariffs.
+The Mexican and Canadian ministers are likely to press Trump’s trade envoy on whether their countries will be excluded from the blanket tariffs.

 “I expect it to be front and center” at the meeting, said Kevin Brady, the Republican chairman of the U.S. House of Representatives Ways and Means Committee, which oversees U.S. trade policy.